hanzhang0116/hzpa-dprive-xfr-over-tls/draft-hzpa-dprive-xfr-over-tls.md

 The 1.9.2 version of [Unbound](https://github.com/NLnetLabs/unbound/blob/release-1.9.2/doc/Changelog)
-includes an option to perform AXFR over TLS (instead of TCP).
-This enables the client (secondary) to authenticate the server (primary) using PKIX.
+ includes an option to perform AXFR-over-TLS (instead of TCP).
+This requires the client (secondary) to authenticate the server (primary) using a configured authentication domain name.

 # IANA Considerations